HMS Ruler

+Construction

 The name St. Joseph (making her the first United States Navy ship named for St. Joseph Bay, Florida) was assigned to MC hull 261, a converted C3-S-A1 cargo ship, on 23 August 1942.
 She was laid down on 25 March 1943 by the Seattle-Tacoma Shipbuilding Corporation of Tacoma, Washington.
 She was redesignated CVE-50 on 15 July, launched on 21 August 1943 and sponsored by Mrs. W.W.
 Smyth.
-The carrier was transferred to the UK on 22 December 1943 and commissioned the same day as HMS Ruler with the pennant number D72.
+The carrier was transferred to the United Kingdom on 22 December 1943 and commissioned into Royal Navy service the same day as HMS Ruler, with the pennant number D72.

+Operational history

+After completing sea trials HMS Ruler went to Burrard Dry Dock, in Vancouver, British Columbia, Canada, for refit to Royal Navy standards, as a transport carrier.
+Following a work-up period HMS Ruler went to Norfolk, Virginia, via the Panama Canal.
+It departed on 20 April 1944 with a number of Grumman F6F Hellcat and Vought F4U Corsair, transferring them to RNAS Speke in Liverpool, England, the aircraft disembarking on 6 May 1944.
+HMS Ruler returned to the United States, to New York, to fetch a batch of Grumman TBF Avenger and Grumman F6F Hellcat aircraft, embarking them between the 20 and 23 May 1944 and again transferring to RNAS Speke, on 11 June.
+HMS Ruler later made a third trip, fetching Grumman F6F Hellcat and Vought F4U Corsair from Norfolk, Virginia, between 20 and 29 October, this time arriving at Greenock to unload on 18 November.

 HMS Ruler served in the North Atlantic during 1944, protecting the vital flow of men and war materiel from the United States to Great Britain and to fighting fronts on the European continent.
 In early 1945, she transferred to the Pacific Theatre where she supported a raid on Truk and the campaign to take Okinawa.

 From March to August 1945 was part of the British Pacific Fleet attached to the 30th Aircraft Carrier Squadron.
+She entered Tokyo Bay on 31 August 1945 prior to the Surrender of Japan.
+On 13 September, the ship brought onboard some 450 ex Prisoners of War and sailed for Sydney in Australia, arriving 27 September where she was greeted by the Governor-General of Australia, Prince Henry, Duke of Gloucester.

 After the war ended, Ruler returned to the United States at Norfolk, Virginia, on 28 January 1946.
 She was decommissioned from RN service on 29 January, and was accepted by the US Navy the same day.
 In excess of the Navy’s needs, she was slated for disposal and struck from the Navy Register on 20 March 1946.
 The ship was sold on 13 May and scrapped within the year.